flipacholas/Architecture-of-consoles/articles/virtual-boy.Rmd.md

 ## Audio

-Imagine you grab the GameBoy's [Wave channel](game-boy#tab-7-3-wave), multiply it by five and add a noise channel: That's pretty much the offering of the Virtual Boy's sound chip.
+Imagine you grab the Game Boy's [Wave channel](game-boy#tab-7-3-wave), multiply it by five and add a noise channel: That's pretty much the offering of the Virtual Boy's sound chip.
 You can also think of it as a sibling of the [PC Engine's](pc-engine#audio).

 ![Mario's Tennis (1995).](tennis){.open-float video="true"}